-Penal Code 524 PC is the California statute that makes it a crime to attempt, by means of threats, to extort property or money from another person.
-If the person is successful in obtaining the property or money, then he or she is liable for extortion, per Penal Code 518 PC.
+Penal Code § 524 PC defines the California crime of attempted extortion, which is where you attempt by means of threats to extort property or money from another person.
+If you succeed in obtaining the property or money, then you are liable for the crime of actual extortion.

-Every person who attempts, by means of any threat…to extort property or other consideration from another is punishable by imprisonment in the county jail not longer than one year or in the state prison or by fine not exceeding ten thousand dollars ($10,000), or by both such fine and imprisonment.
+524. Every person who attempts, by means of any threat, such as is specified in Section 519 of this code, to extort property or other consideration from another is punishable by imprisonment in the county jail not longer than one year or in the state prison or by fine not exceeding ten thousand dollars ($10,000), or by both such fine and imprisonment.

 Examples of Attempted Extortion

-- threatening to tell a lover’s spouse of an extramarital affair unless he/she pays $10,000 (but the person does not pay the money).
+- threatening to tell a lover’s spouse of an extramarital affair unless they pay you $10,000 (but they do not pay the money).

-- warning a person that his sibling is in danger if the person does not hand over a deed to property (but the person does not hand it over).
+- warning a person that their sibling is in danger if the person does not hand over a deed to property (but they do not hand it over).

-- threatening someone to disclose a secret to the media unless the person pays cash (but the person does not pay any money).
+- threatening someone to disclose a secret to the media unless they pay you cash (but they do not pay any money).

 A misdemeanor conviction of attempted extortion is punishable by imprisonment in county jail for up to one year.